abdu997/quick-api/README.md

 # quick-api
 An API that has all the CRUD protocols that you need predefined!
+You can create collections and operate CRUD protocols on these collections using the power of API calls.

 ## Requirments
 * Node